 HGV or Lorry Accident Claims – How Much Compensation Can I Claim?

-By John Bowes.
-Updated 26th March 2021.
+By Mark Ainsdale.
+Last Updated 5th July 2021.
 Welcome to our guide to lorry and HGV accident compensation claims.
 Heavy goods vehicles (HGVs) are now a mainstay on British roads.
 These lorries and trucks are among the largest vehicles, measuring above 16.5 metres (in the case of an articulated vehicle) and 18.75 metres (in the case of rigid vehicles towing a trailer).
 If you suffered an HGV accident through no fault of your own, you could be able to claim compensation.

 You can reach them by: